 On March 12, Bob Parsons (Manager Global Learning & Development The Goodyear Rubber & Tyre Company) and Ben Platter (Sales Director of Business Value Services at SalesForce) introduced to 40 leaders of Romanian NGOs the training method developed by Alan Fine, called InsideOut Coaching™

-The initiative of Good Bureau and U.S. Embassy in Bucharest to organize a training for NGOs started from the idea that NGOs also can achieve performance, if they can properly coach and inspire their teams.
+The initiative of Good Bureau and U.S. Embassy in Bucharest to organise a training for NGOs started from the idea that NGOs also can achieve performance, if they can properly coach and inspire their teams.
 The co-founders of Monomyths Association, Emilia Radu and Corina Seler, have been part of this 1 day training and share with you 5 ideas ready to apply in your organisation.

 - Coaching vs. mentoring – What is the difference between a coach and a mentor?
 Are we coaches or mentors?
 Well, coaching is the practice of helping others to improve their performance, while removing the obstacles that blocks their capabilities.
 Mentoring is the transfer of knowledge between you and the mentee.
-It is important to decide which hat you wear in your organization.
+It is important to decide which hat you wear in your organisation.
 If your role fits better the one of a coach, it’s recommended to replace the expression “should do that and that and that” with open questions so he can take them from where they are to where they want to go.
 You can do that by tapping into their capacity, increase their believes in themselves, and raise their level of energy and passion.

 - Focus.
 Faith.
 Fire. – What you pay attention to affects everything else.
 When you can stay concentrated for longer time on tasks, your performance will increase.
 This will help you raise our confidence in your own abilities with more energy, passion, and engagement.